dreynolds5/SER315_Hexcore_Project/README.md

    ## How the Observer Output Work

+  ### Log-in
+      Example:
+        1: log in
+        2: exit
+        Enter your choice:
+        1
+        Enter name to login:
+        Alex_Morgan
+        Enter password to finish logging in:
+        FastR4cer!
+        1: to find races
+        2: to register for race
+        3: to log out
+        4: to exit
+        Enter your choice:

    ### Successful Registration
       Occurs when a racer registers for a race they are not already in.

       Example:
-      //TO DO: add in example.
+        1: to find races
+        2: to register for race
+        3: to log out
+        4: to exit
+        Enter your choice:
+        2
+        |Race ID: 201
+        |Race Name: Desert Dash Classic

+        |Race ID: 202
+        |Race Name: Sunset Fun Ride

+        Enter raceID:
+        202
+        Registration Successful: Registration Successful

    ### Failed Registration
         -Occurs when a racer registers for the same race twice.
         -Occurs when the race deadline has passed.
         -Occurs when the race reaches its participation limit.

-      Example:
-     //TO DO: add in example
+        Example 1: (deadline passed)
+          1: to find races
+          2: to register for race
+          3: to log out
+          4: to exit
+          Enter your choice:
+          2
+          |Race ID: 201
+          |Race Name: Desert Dash Classic

+          |Race ID: 202
+          |Race Name: Sunset Fun Ride

+          Enter raceID:
+          201
+          Registration Failed: Registration deadline has already passed

+        Example 2: (registers for the same race twice)
+            1: to find races
+            2: to register for race
+            3: to log out
+            4: to exit
+            Enter your choice:
+            2
+            |Race ID: 201
+            |Race Name: Desert Dash Classic

+            |Race ID: 202
+            |Race Name: Sunset Fun Ride

+            Enter raceID:
+            202
+            Registration Failed: You are already registered for this race.

+          Example 3:

    ## Design Pattern Summary
    ### Strategy Pattern